HenriBranken/Henri_Branken_Certification/README.md

 8. Importing Data in Python, Part 1
 9. Importing Data in Python, Part 2
 10. Interactive Data Visualization with Bokeh
-11. Intermediate Python for DAta Science Course
+11. Intermediate Python for Data Science Course
 12. Introduction to Databases in Python
 13. Introductionto Data Visualization with Python
 14. Introduction to Git for Data Science